nasa/astrobee_gds/docs/teleoperate_tab.md

 checked, the Apply Options button will send a command to turn on that option.
 If there is a green checkmark to the right of the option, the Astrobee already has that option turned on.
 Options include:
-* **Face Forward** (`SETTINGS_METHOD_SET_HOLONOMIC_MODE`) requires the Astrobee to face the direction of motion.
+* <b> Face Forward </b> (`SETTINGS_METHOD_SET_HOLONOMIC_MODE`) requires the Astrobee to face the direction of motion.
 Unchecking this option allows the Astrobee to fly sideways or backwards, which may be desirable to collect specific video or science data.
 However, the Astrobee does not have cameras pointing in all directions, so it must be monitored closely when flying with Face Forward off so that it does not collide with an obstacle.
-* <b>Check Obstacles</b> (`SETTINGS_METHOD_SET_CHECK_OBSTACLES`) requires the Astrobee to stop moving and station
+* <b>Check Obstacles</b> (`SETTINGS_METHOD_SET_CHECK_OBSTACLES`) requires the Astrobee to stop moving and station keep if it detects an object in its planned flight path.
-keep if
-it detects an object in its planned flight path.
 It may be necessary to turn off this option if the Astrobee detects a ghost obstacle and gets stuck.
 *  <b>Check Keepouts</b> (`SETTINGS_METHOD_SET_CHECK_ZONES`) requires the Astrobee to stop before entering